djizco/react-bulma-companion/README.md

 The current Bulma version this library supports is `0.9.1`.
 To use an older version of Bulma with this library, please reference the **Legacy Support** section.

 React Bulma Companion works as a **companion** to Bulma's CSS classes.
-It doesn't include any styles itself.
+It doesn't include any CSS itself.
 This allows you to import Bulma and customize it in any way you choose.

 ## Configure Bulma

 Because React Bulma Companion doesn't include any CSS, you must import and configure Bulma yourself.
 Please follow instructions on the [Bulma Github page](https://github.com/jgthms/bulma).
-This gives you flexibility and control of your bulma customization.
+This gives you flexibility and control of your bulma installation.

 ## Installation